The USA and Canada

 The areas either side of the US and Canada border are home to a multitude of fantastic spots.
 Our specialists share their favorite trips, which allow you to see the best of both countries.

 There are some wonderful experiences to be had around the border between the USA and Canada.
-Our USA and Canada teams work closely together when planning these cross-border trips meaning you get the benefit of two specailsits' knowledge.
-From national parks galore for mountain lovers to the best places to see autumn colours.
+Our USA and Canada teams work closely together when planning these cross-border trips meaning you get the benefit of two specialists' knowledge.
+From national parks galore for mountain lovers to the best places to see autumn colors.

 For Spectacular Coastline (A)

 Explore San Francisco's many attractions then head into the countryside, taking in the Napa Valley and the striking Cascade Mountains.
 Cross into British Columbia for whale watching in Victoria as well as exploring the coastal city of Vancouver.